adanngrha/adann/README.md

 # 💫About Me :
 👦 Just called me Adan.
-🎓 I'm an Undergraduate Informatics Engineering Student, currently on my second year.
+🎓 I'm an Undergraduate Informatics Engineering Student, currently on my third-year.
 🔭 I’m currently working as a Laboratory Assistant.
 👯 I’m looking to collaborate on Web or Mobile Development projects.
 🌱 I’m currently learning Web and Development and Cloud Computing.